code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 Create a `HelloWorldJobConfig` configuration class and annotate it with `@Configuration`.

-In the `helloWorlJob` Bean we use the `JobBuilderFactory` to create the job.
+In the `helloWorlJob` Bean, we use the `JobBuilderFactory` to create the job.
 We pass the name of the job and the step that needs to be run.

 > Note that [Spring will automatically wire](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-autowired-annotation){:target="_blank"} the `jobBuilders` and `stepBuilders` Beans in the `helloWorlJob()` Bean.